-I worried about the seams ripping from having to flip them inside-out, but my fears were unfounded.
+I worried about the seams ripping from having to flip them inside out, but my fears were unfounded.
 The seams are durable.
 I’m not a seamstress, but the seams look like how I’d sew up something if I wanted it to last.
 That’s some pretty dense stitching.
 The Knee Caps also do not stink after several squat workouts.
 I haven’t washed them yet, but they don’t stink enough for a wash.
-If I were to wash them, I’d be sure to hand wash and air dry them, like the box says.
+If I were to wash them, I’d be sure to hand wash, and air dry them as the box says.

 The patellar tendinitis hasn’t flared up at all.
 I can jump and land on my feet without stinging pain.
 I don’t feel it throbbing after a workout.
-The RockTape Knee Caps are keeping the area compressed, warm, and helping my knees track properly.
+The RockTape Knee Caps keep the area compressed and warm and help my knees track properly.

 All in all, the RockTape Knee Caps are a great addition to any trainee’s gym bag.
 The design issues seem to be rectified.
 They are affordable, offer great support and compression, and look good.
 Kudos to RockTape for continuously improving their product because this one is a winner.